List of General Hospital characters introduced in the 2010s: Storylines

 When Rafe dies in a car accident, Silas is devastated, and accuses Patrick Drake (Jason Thompson), Rafe's doctor, of intentionally killing him since Rafe caused an accident that killed Patrick's son.
 Sam, though, defends Patrick, and she and Silas break up.
-Silas realizes Patrick did not kill Rafe, but also finds out Nina intentionally sabotaged his relationship with Sam as revenge for him sleeping with Ava.
+Silas realizes Patrick did not kill Rafe, but also finds out Nina intentionally sabotaged his relationship with Sam as revenge for him having sex with Ava.

 Having lost Sam for good, Silas helps out Kiki and Ava, who is in hiding after committing murder.
 When Nina steals Ava's newborn daughter, Avery, Silas helps Kiki bring Avery home.
 Ava is sent to prison, and Silas helps Kiki take care of Avery.
 When Ava escapes from prison, she is presumed dead after being shot.
 However, Silas saves her, and hides her in a facility, where he reveals she is dying of cancer.
 Though Ava is ready to die, Silas saves her by kidnapping Avery, and taking her bone marrow to save Ava's life.
 Ava returns to Port Charles under an alias, hoping to get close to Avery.
 Though Silas knows the truth, she blackmails him with Avery's kidnapping to stay silent.
 Soon after, Silas is found dead.
 His killer is revealed to be Madeline, who killed Silas to get her hands on Nina's inheritance.